 Need help setting up or troubleshoot technical problems with your VA Video Connect visits?

-For assistance with Connected Care, ATLAS, programs listed above or with video telehealth equipment such as requesting or returning a VA loaned tablet, contact:
+For assistance with any of the programs listed above or with video telehealth equipment such as requesting or returning a VA loaned tablet, contact:

 Office of Connected Care Help Desk